cloudflare/gokeyless/README.md

 [![Build Status](https://travis-ci.org/cloudflare/gokeyless.png?branch=master)](https://travis-ci.org/cloudflare/gokeyless)
 [![GoDoc](https://godoc.org/github.com/cloudflare/gokeyless?status.png)](https://godoc.org/github.com/cloudflare/gokeyless)

 ## Keyless SSL implementation in Go
-Go Keyless is an implementation CloudFlare's [Keyless SSL](https://blog.cloudflare.com/keyless-ssl-the-nitty-gritty-technical-details/) Protocol in Go.
+Go Keyless is an implementation Cloudflare's [Keyless SSL](https://blog.cloudflare.com/keyless-ssl-the-nitty-gritty-technical-details/) Protocol in Go.
 It is provided as an upgrade to the previous [C implementation](https://github.com/cloudflare/keyless).

 ## Protocol

-The CloudFlare Keyless SSL client communicates to the server via a binary protocol over a mutually authenticated TLS 1.2 tunnel.
+The Cloudflare Keyless SSL client communicates to the server via a binary protocol over a mutually authenticated TLS 1.2 tunnel.
 Messages are in binary format and identified by a unique ID.